 Be the future-focused expert your organization needs, with the confidence to lead complex, population-based healthcare initiatives.

 This sequence represents the minimum credits required for program completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of the number of your transfer credits Walden would accept, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of the number of your transfer credits Walden would accept, call an enrollment specialist at 855-646-5286.

 |Course Code||MMHA 6510||Course||Essentials of the U.S. Healthcare Delivery System and Population Health||Credits||(5 cr.)|